awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-ssm.md

 Systems Manager requires trusted access with AWS Organizations to synchronize operations data across AWS accounts in your organization\.
 If you disable trusted access, then Systems Manager fails to synchronize operations data and reports an error\.

-You can disable trusted access using either the AWS Systems Manager console or the AWS Organizations console\.
+You can disable trusted access using either the AWS Systems Manager or AWS Organizations tools\.

 **Important**
 We strongly recommend that whenever possible, you use the AWS Systems Manager console or tools to disable integration with Organizations\.
 This lets AWS Systems Manager perform any clean up that it requires, such as deleting resources or access roles that are no longer needed by the service\.
 Proceed with these steps only if you can’t disable integration using the tools provided by AWS Systems Manager\.